If you are interested in participating in our Early Access Program, sign up here

 The StrandOmics Early Access Program is an invitation only program open to academic and commercial clinical genomics labs that conduct laboratory derived sequencing tests (diagnostic gene panels), whole exome sequencing, and/or whole genome sequencing and deliver results to doctors and patients.X

-We strive to provide up-to-date variant content, from both public sources (ClinVar) and proprietary sources: HGMD (needs a license from Biobase) and Strand's own deeply curated database Strand VarDB.
+We strive to provide up-to-date variant content, from both public sources (ClinVar), third party proprietary sources, and Strand's own deeply curated database Strand VarDB.
 The number of variant-publication reports in each database is indicated below.

 |Source||Number of Variant-|